-Despite this, many species lack rpsU, the gene for bS21, indicating that bS21 is not essential for translation.
-Although non-essential, mutation or modification of bS21 in bacteria that encode rpsU results in specific phenotypes, indicating that bS21 regulates specific processes.
+Despite this, many species lack the gene encoding bS21, rpsU, indicating that bS21 is not strictly essential for translation.
+Although non-essential, mutation or modification of bS21 in bacteria that encode rpsU results in specific phenotypes, suggesting that bS21 regulates specific processes.
 In Bacillus subtilis, bS21 mutants have defects in motility and biofilm formation (takada et al.) and in Listeria monocytogenes, null mutants have increased acid stress resistance and changes in transcription of stress resistance genes (metselaar et al).
 In Burkholderia pseudomallei, bS21 was identified as a potential virulence factor during a transposon-sequencing (Tn-seq) mutagenesis screen in lung infections (Guttierez 2015).
 In Staphylococcus aureus, some clinical isolates with mutations in rpsU have increased resistance to daptomycin and vancomycin (Basco kathari, friedman alder).
-Finally, in Francisella tularensis, one of the bS21-encoding genes, rpsU1, was flagged as a virulence gene in a transposon mutagenesis screen using a mouse infection model (su 2007).
-In each of these examples, no molecular mechanism has been proposed to explain the specific phenotypes.
+Finally, in Francisella tularensis, one bS21-encoding gene, rpsU1, was identified as a virulence gene in a transposon mutagenesis screen using a mouse infection model (su 2007).
+In each of these examples, no molecular mechanism has been proposed to explain the specific phenotypes in cells lacking bS21.

 As one of the smallest and last-assembled r-proteins of the 30S subunit (Mizushima), it is believed that bS21 is easily exchanged in E. coli.
 Notably, a bS21 homolog was found to be encoded by a cultivated pelagiphage, Pelagibacter phage HTVC008M, and the purified viral bS21 proteins were able to be incorporated into E. coli ribosomes (Mizuno et al 2019).
 Additionally, using metagenomic analysis, over 1300 bS21 homologs were found in viral genomes, and these viruses infect a wide range of bacterial phyla, suggesting that horizontal exchange of bS21-encoding genes has occurred on numerous occasions (Mizuno et al).
-The high frequency with which bS21 genes are found on viral genomes raises the possibility that viruses may be utilizing bS21 to modify the ribosomes of host cells, thereby improving the virus’s ability to hijack the host machinery.
+Furthermore, the high frequency with which bS21 genes are found on viral genomes raises the possibility that viruses may be utilizing bS21 to modify the ribosomes of host cells, thereby improving the virus’s ability to hijack the host machinery.
 The possibility of homolog switching, together with the literature on the structural and functional roles of bS21, leads us to hypothesize that bS21 is playing a role in the regulation of translation in specific processes.

 2.4.
 Francisella tularensis encodes multiple bS21 homologs

-While many organisms encode only one rpsU gene, the pathogenic bacteria Francisella tularensis subsp. holarctica Live Vaccine Strain (LVS), encodes three.
+While many organisms encode only one rpsU gene, the most members of the Francisella genus, including the pathogenic bacteria Francisella tularensis, encodes three.
 F. tularensis is a Gram-negative, facultative intracellular bacteria that causes the disease tularemia (Sjostedt).
 F. tularensis is remarkable in its ability to live in a diverse range of hosts, vectors, and environments.
 It can be found in ticks, flies, mosquitos, hares, and rodents, and can also survive in an aquatic environment (Sjostedt).
 Additionally, F. tularensis must be able to replicate in macrophage to cause disease (Nano J. Bacter 2004).
 Because of this diversity of life cycles, F. tularensis must regulate gene expression successfully to adapt to its many environments.